ai-fast-track/fastai-visual-guide/README.md

 > **Note:**
-> If you find this work useful, please let other people know by **staring** it.
+> If you find this work useful, please let other people know by **starring** it.
 Thank you!

 # fastai 2 Visual Guide